Medical Anthropology (journal)

 Medical Anthropology is a bimonthly peer-reviewed academic journal covering medical anthropology published by Routledge.
 It was established in 1977.
-The editors-in-chief are James Staples and Rebecca Marsland (Brunel University London and the University of Edinburgh).
+The editors-in-chief are James Staples and Rebecca Marsland (Brunel University of London and the University of Edinburgh).

 Abstracting and indexing

 The journal is abstracted and indexed in Anthropological Index Online, Current Contents/Social & Behavioral Sciences, EBSCOhost, European Reference Index for the Humanities, International Bibliography of the Social Sciences, Social Sciences Citation Index, PsycINFO, and Scopus.